tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

     - Return EXTERNAL_PREREQUISITES_NOT_MET (as the the ISO Country codes list is not available);
 3. otherwise NOT_COMPLIANT

-Where a Test is parameterized or when a source authority (`bdq:sourceAuthority`) is specified in the text of the expected response the `Specification` should include a `bdqffdq:hasAuthoritiesDefaults` data type property containing the parameters, default values, and references to resources, including API endpoints that would provide access to values in the authority.
+Where a Test is parameterized or when a `bdq:sourceAuthority` is specified in the text of the expected response the `Specification` should include a `bdqffdq:hasAuthoritiesDefaults` data type property containing the parameters, default values, and references to resources, including API endpoints that would provide access to values in the authority.

 Values of `bdqffdq:hasAuthoritiesDefaults` are text strings listing parameters in the form of a semicolon-delimited list of one or more of the following: